LN4OP81/FishyGuard/README.md

-# AI Phishing Detection Engine
+# FishyGuard

-AI Phishing Detection Engine is a Python-based desktop cybersecurity tool that detects phishing emails using a hybrid AI detection system.
+FishyGuard is a Python-based desktop cybersecurity tool that detects phishing emails using a hybrid AI detection system.
 It combines a transformer-based machine learning model with rule-based filtering and provides an interactive graphical interface for analyzing suspicious email content.

 The system also stores scan history, provides analytics dashboards, and allows deeper forensic analysis using AI.